nnq2022/lionddos3.5/SECURITY.md

 You Cannot Steal our code and tell people its yours!
 We Take Copyright very seriously!

-© All Rights Reserved A.E.S.R.T GROUP
+© All Rights LionDDoS Version 3.5